Skip to Content

 What to Serve with Honey Butter Glazed Biscuits

-Biscuits go great with everything!
-These biscuits are a particularly lovely sweet contrast for any savory grilled or baked meat, a salad, or a soup such as Ham and Bean Soup.
+Warm buttermilk biscuits go great with everything!
+The touch of honey provides a sweet contrast making them perfect for any savory grilled or baked meat, a salad, or a soup such as Ham and Bean Soup.

 Substitutions and Additions